roman-milk/roman-milk.github.io/the-luckiest-man-in-the-world.md

  She laughed.
 "Hardly.
 But I'm glad you think so.
 I only want to be perfect for you.
 Your perfect woman.
 Accept my gift.
 I want you to know that I'm excited to be able to do this for you.
 It's not something I ever really wanted, but now, I can barely contain myself.
 Fuck my virgin ass, Alan.
 Take me."

  I looked down at her open cheeks, and saw the glistening around the little brown hole.
 I took my gift bottle, and poured a little at the top of her crease.
 I pressed my finger against her hole, and was surprised at how easily I entered her.
-Report_Story #3